niolabs/docs/docs/service-design-patterns/environment-variables.md

 # Environment Variables

-n.io allows you to define and use variables when configuring your instance, services, or blocks.
+{{ book.product }} allows you to define and use variables when configuring your instance, services, or blocks.
 These variables are called "environment variables" and are specified using the square bracket syntax: `[[ ENV_VAR_NAME ]]`.
 There are several different use cases for environment variables which are detailed below.

 ## Access Tokens and Other Secrets